LarsBesselmann/WCA-EJA-GettingStarted/README.md

 ### Scenario: Understand the Java Enterprise application modresorts
 <details>
-<summary>How to use the WCA code explanation capabilities</summary>
+<summary> How to use the WCA code explanation capabilities. </summary>
 One of the challenges during an application modernization project is often, that there is no good documentation about the application code available.
 Often also the developers that developed the application initially are no longer available.
 You will use the explain capabilities in watsonx Code Assistant to get a better understanding of the Java Enterprise applications.
 This will include three parts: